 - General overview of contents – detailed contents on inventory list

-Choosing the right moving company from the start is critical to a successful office move.
+Choosing the right moving company from the start is critical to a successful office move and the best way to mitigate any of the most common office moving mistakes companies make.
 Couple that with timely moving prep, you are on your way to minimizing downtime and getting back to running your business.